marcgg/marcgg.github.com/_posts/2025-02-18-no-technical-project.md

 </div>

-Of course this second one is idealised and assumes a good work relationship between the dev and the PM.
-It also requires a good product/business sense from the dev, which means that they have time allocated to go beyond just writing code.

-But in this situation the dev:
+In this situation the dev:

 - Took the time to highlight the business benefits.
 - Anticipated the discussion so that there is room for planning and no need to disrupt ongoing projects.
 - Didn't allow for much debate around the extraction into a service.
 - Agreed to take some additional communication and organisational tasks to get the change moving.

+Of course this second one is idealised and assumes a good work relationship between the dev and the PM.
+It also requires a good product/business sense from the dev, which means that they have time allocated to go beyond just writing code.

-Not all companies and teams are able to have this level of communication, but it's worth thriving to get there as the benefits are just so significant.
+Not all companies and teams are able to have this level of communication.
+However it's really worth thriving to get there as the benefits are just so significant.
+As an engineer, you'll get some push back, you'll have to invest time in improving your knowledge of the business and product.
+This is worth it, as going beyond writing code will be a great benefit for your career.
+It will also make your day to day more interesting as you'll get a better understanding of why you are writing code.